The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Waning, seasonal forcing and periodicity

 \section{Waning, seasonal forcing and periodicity}

-In this section, we extend the model to include a seasonally-varying transmission rate and examine how this affects the long-term epidemiological dynamics.
+In the above section, we show how our model can produce oscillatory behaviour in the absence of any external forcing.
+As previously discussed, such periodic model dynamics are typical of immuno-epidemiological models (e.g.\ \cite{Heffernan2009-mz, Bohm2016-re, Barbarossa2018-ha}).
+However, where \textcite{Heffernan2009-mz} and similar works have primarily focussed on aspects such as how epidemiological dynamics may be affected by different assumptions regarding within-host immunity, our focus here is on how these immune dynamics may interact with the external seasonal forcing that is typical of models of seasonal respiratory virus transmission.
+As such, in this section we extend the model to include a seasonally-varying transmission rate and examine how this affects the long-term epidemiological dynamics.
 To do this, we consider a time-varying infectiousness term:

 such that infectiousness varies sinusoidally over a period of 365 days, with a maximal value of $\beta_0(1+\eta)$ at the start of each year, and a minimal value of $\beta_0(1-\eta)$ mid-year (corresponding to seasonal effects in a temperate region in the Northern Hemisphere).
 In the following, we take $\beta_0 = 0.375$, such that the average value of $\beta(t)$ matches the constant $\beta$ used in the previous section.